 “It can’t be much farther to Histrios, at least,” Roman said.
-“And we’ll have plenty else to occupy our thoughts there.”
+“And we’ll have plenty else to occupy our thoughts once we get there.”

 “Yes, of course.”

-They traveled northeast of Alfheim, into the Chameus province and toward the city of Histrios.
+They traveled northeast from Alfheim, into the Chameus province and toward the city of Histrios.
 Histrios, despite sitting at the very center of Calaidia, was a quiet and secluded city.
 While it welcomed visitors, it didn’t invite them.
-It maintained minimal contact with the outside world, which was actually part of Roman and Leandros’ reason for visiting: Devikra had a contact in the city, a public official that updated her on happenings within the city walls.
+It maintained minimal contact with the outside world.
+And that was part of Roman and Leandros’ reason for visiting: because it was so hard to get news from Histrios, Devikra kept a contact within the city, someone that updated her on happenings within the city walls.

 His name was Nikolas Miskatos, and a month ago, he’d stopped responding to Devikra’s letters.
 Two days ago, the Oracle had prophesied his death.